pankajdasbhaya005/python_revision/README.md

 - Detailed explanation of list, set and dictionary comprehensions with beginner friendly examples
 - Clear explanation of iterators and generators with simple examples and memory efficient concepts
 - Explanation of Python decorators with real-world examples
+- Added clear and beginner-friendly explanation of Python closures with practical examples